 I know when I delivered Baby G I had 2 showers when we were still at home and as soon as we got to the Birth Centre I was in the big tub they had prepared for me.

 I’ll say this, I loved the tub!
 I felt physically lighter, like my belly wasn’t pulling me down all the time and this alone released much of the tension I was holding in my low back.
 On top of that, I ended up on my hands and knees in the water, which was a really cool option because I got to catch my baby, talk about imediate skin-to-skin!

 Staying well hydrated and emptying your bladder freqently helps both with the pain management and moving labor forward.

-I know I used poweraide and water through out my labor frequently and it helped imensely.
+I know I used Powerade and water throughout my labor frequently and it helped immensely.

 Hint: pack a water bottle with a filter in it for your hospital bag, I never like drinking out of a public fountain and in all likely hood that’s all your going to have access to once you are in the delivery room.
 Having one with a filter helps keep the distraction of bad tasting water at bay.

 If you are going in for a c-section this may not be an option so check with your team depending on what your plan is.
 But if possible and able (sometimes labor causes mom the throw up) eat something.